Glorious First of June: French Navy

-The newly appointed commander of this troubled fleet was Louis Thomas Villaret de Joyeuse; although formerly in a junior position, he was known to possess a high degree of tactical ability, and had served under Vice-Admiral Pierre André de Suffren in the Indian Ocean during the American War of Independence.
+The newly appointed commander of this troubled fleet was Counter-admiral Louis Thomas Villaret de Joyeuse; although formerly in a junior position, he was known to possess a high degree of tactical ability, and had served under Vice-admiral Pierre André de Suffren in the Indian Ocean during the American War of Independence.
 However, Villaret's attempts to mould his new officer corps into an effective fighting unit were hampered by another new appointee, a deputy of the National Convention named Jean-Bon Saint-André.
 Saint-André's job was to report directly to the National Convention on the revolutionary ardour of both the fleet and its admiral.
 He frequently intervened in strategic planning and tactical operations.
 Shortly after his arrival, Saint-André proposed issuing a decree ordering that any officer deemed to have shown insufficient zeal in defending his ship in action should be put to death on his return to France, although this highly controversial legislation does not appear to have ever been acted upon.
 Although his interference was a source of frustration for Villaret, Saint-André's dispatches to Paris were published regularly in Le Moniteur Universel, and did much to popularise the Navy in France.

-The Atlantic Squadron was even more dispersed than the British in the spring of 1794: Counter-Admiral Pierre Jean Van Stabel had been dispatched, with five ships including two of the line, to meet the much-needed French grain convoy off the American eastern seaboard.
-Counter-Admiral Joseph-Marie Nielly had sailed from Rochefort with five ships of the line and assorted cruising warships to rendezvous with the convoy in the mid-Atlantic.
+The Atlantic Squadron was even more dispersed than the British in the spring of 1794: Counter-admiral Pierre Jean Van Stabel had been dispatched, with five ships including two of the line, to meet the much-needed French grain convoy off the American eastern seaboard.
+Counter-admiral Joseph-Marie Nielly had sailed from Rochefort with five ships of the line and assorted cruising warships to rendezvous with the convoy in the mid-Atlantic.
 This left Villaret with 25 ships of the line at Brest to meet the threat posed by the British fleet under Lord Howe.